Problems with how inflation is measured

 We need to think of inflation like a wage data.
 Your wages are not my wages, and your inflation is not my inflation.
 Neither of us has anything to do with the basket based inflation data published by a government agency, which is the inflation of another imaginary human being who consumes the inflation basket goods, in the exact proportion the basket says.

 The prices of all products go down with time, deflation is the norm.
 Wage increases are 100% realIf everyone is given 10% more money: the salaries of wage-earners go up by 10%, the capital returns of all capital owners go up by 10%, it cannot be said that the prices of all goods will go up.
 We hate to pay higher prices for the same product-and many times will simply not buy the product at all if prices are raised.
 The inflation proponents in this case will say that part of the rise in salaries (or capital gains) will go to raise prices (e.g. 3% of the gains will go towards raising prices, while the rest of 7% is the real wage increase (wage growth after accounting for inflation)).
 One can argue equally well that prices of the exact same products actually went down by 4%, and the real gain of wages is not 7% or 10%, but 14%.
-In the following paragraphs, I will show you that this is what happens more than likely; that prices of goods are generally falling with time, and the maxim "money saved is money earned" is as true today as it was five hundred years ago, without us needing to correct the buying power for inflation.
+In the following paragraphs, I will try to show you that this is what happens in most cases; that prices of goods are generally falling with time, and the maxim "money saved is money earned" is as true today as it was five hundred years ago, without us needing to correct the buying power for inflation.